-On August 2, 2012 the existing Arizona car seat law covering children up to five years old changed, additionally requiring that children ages 5 through 7 (younger than 8) and 4'9" or shorter must ride in a vehicle in a booster seat.
+On August 2, 2012 the existing Arizona car seat law covering children up to 5 years old changed, additionally requiring that children ages 5 through 7 (younger than 8) and 4 feet, 9 inches or shorter must ride in a vehicle in a booster seat.
 Confused about what you are hearing and reading about the requirements of the new law?
 You're not alone.
 Here is a more detailed explanation with examples.

 Arizona law requires that children in vehicles must be properly restrained.
-Title 28 of Arizona Revised Statutes deals with Transportation and includes child restraints.
-I will either paraphrase or repeat several important parts of the statute that apply to most people.
+Title 28 of Arizona Revised Statutes deals with transportation and includes child restraints.
+Below are the important parts of the statute that will apply to most people.

 ARS 28-907 (A) and (B)

-A person shall not operate a motor vehicle on the highways in this state when transporting a child who is under five years of age unless that child is properly secured in a child restraint system.
-Each passenger who is at least five years of age, who is under eight years of age and who is not more than four feet nine inches tall is to be restrained in a child restraint system.
-(There are exceptions for older vehicles or vehicles that are larger, like buses.)
+A person shall not operate a motor vehicle on the highways in this state when transporting a child who is under 5 years of age unless that child is properly secured in a child restraint system.
+Each passenger who is at least 5 years of age, who is under 8 years of age and who is not more than 4 feet, 9 inches tall is to be restrained in a child restraint system.
+(There are exceptions for older vehicles and larger vehicles, like buses.)

 ARS 28-907 (C)

 Child restraint systems must be correctly installed in accordance with 49 Code of Federal Regulations section 571.213.
-My commentary: Most mortals will have difficulty understanding these regulations and formulas, and applying them to their own situations.
 The majority of federal regulations here apply to manufacturers of child restraint systems, so your best bet is to always follow the instructions and recommendations of the manufacturer of the system that you purchase, whether it is a car seat, convertible car seat, a booster seat or any other type of restraint system.

 ARS 28-907 (D)

-If you are stopped and it is determined by the police officer that there is a child under eight years of age and 4'9" or shorter in the vehicle that is not properly restrained, the officer will issue a citation which results in a $50 fine.
+If you are stopped and it is determined by the police officer that there is a child under 8 years of age and 4 feet, 9 inches or shorter in the vehicle that is not properly restrained, the officer will issue a citation which results in a $50 fine.
 If the person shows that the vehicle has been subsequently equipped with a proper child passenger restraint system, the fine will be waived.

 ARS 28-907 (H)